 - To ensure that the competent disciplinary authorities do not adopt a dilatory or negative attitude in processing vigilance cases, thus knowingly otherwise helping the subject public servants, particularly in cases of officers due to retire.

-- Joint Secretary & Chief Vigilance Officer holds high level meeting with Central Vigilance Commission and Central Bureau of Investigation.
+- The CVO holds high level meeting with Central Vigilance Commission and Central Bureau of Investigation.

-- Meetings are also arranged with Heads / Chief Vigilance Officer's of the organizations under the control of this Department for discussing vigilance environment there and to discuss remedial measures for problems concerning the vigilance.
+- Meetings are also arranged with Heads / Chief Vigilance Officers of the organizations under the control of this Ministry for discussing vigilance environment there and to discuss remedial measures for problems concerning vigilance.